shravanatirtha/sde-striver-sheet/README.md

 # Striver Sheet
 A collection of problems from Strivers-SDE-sheet using which people have cracked their dream jobs.
-These questions are commonly asked in product-based companies like Amazon, Microsoft, Google, etc<br><br>
+These questions are commonly asked in product-based companies like Amazon, Microsoft, Google, etc<br><be>

 <b>Solve using: Java</b>

 ### 💻 Leetcode Study Plan